 An intentional space for community and conversation

 To be part of Pull Up is to be part of a community.
-“As a Black female magician in a white, male-dominated space," says Pull Up’s creative partner Nicole Cardoza, an acclaimed social entrepreneur, investor, author, public speaker, and magician.
-“It's exciting to have opportunities to work with creators that look like me, as my career unfolds.”
+Just ask Pull Up’s creative partner Nicole Cardoza, an acclaimed social entrepreneur, investor, author, public speaker, and magician.
+"As a Black female magician in a white, male-dominated space," Nicole says, “It's exciting to have opportunities to work with creators that look like me as my career unfolds.”
 At one Pull Up event, she dished up literal Black girl magic with vanishing coin tricks that doubled as life and career lessons.
 “I love being able to learn and grow from other creators of color,” she says.
 “It's powerful to witness our magic, whether we're making music, creating podcasts, or directing new feature films.”

 Pull Up creator David Erick Ramos also feels the electricity of these purposeful community spaces.
 In recent years, he’s been embracing and connecting to his Latino culture and heritage more than ever, and going to a Pull Up event was the first time he has attended a mostly BIPOC event for creators.
 “With the Pull Up program, it feels like I have a support system in place,” he says.
 “It feels like a safe space where you can open up about your issues as a creator of color.
 There are resources specifically for us and people who we can reach out to when we have very specific issues that we're dealing with as BIPOC creators.”